 4. Summary of Material Accounting Policies

-The principal accounting policies applied in the preparation of these parent company only financial statements are set out below.
+The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

 (1) Compliance statement